-Katie W., national director of life enrichment at The Goodman Group, knows that working a fitness routine into daily living can be a challenge.
-She recommends trying any of the stay-at-home exercise programs that are now available.
-She says many TV stations — PBS, for example — broadcast exercise programs geared toward seniors.
-There is a vast selection of DVDs you can check out from your local library or buy from the store, too.
+Working a fitness routine into your daily life can be a challenge.
+To help make it easier, try using any of the stay-at-home exercise programs available through TV stations—PBS, for example—or YouTube.
+In addition, there are many exercise DVDs you can check out from your local library or buy from the store, too.

 If you prefer getting out of the house, community centers are great resources for affordable fitness classes that cater to all ages.
 Many centers offer classes designed specifically for seniors and some even have swimming pools, which can be a great way to exercise, too.

 Maintaining motivation is also key.
 If you're concerned about staying committed to your workout regimen, find a fitness friend.
-"Friends that go exercise with you are very valuable," Katie says.
-It's more difficult to skip your workout if it means skipping your commitment with a friend.
-Plus, the added encouragement is always nice
+This will help hold you accountable as well as function as an excuse to see your friend.
+Plus, the added encouragement is always nice!

 Functional fitness targets four key areas that help keep us healthy and active as we age:

-- Balance — Staying secure and strong on our feet, a key to preventing falls
+- Balance—Staying secure and strong on our feet helping to prevent falls

 Physical fitness is important for good health at any age, but what about the emotional benefits of physical fitness?
 The National Institute on Aging says there are also many emotional benefits to staying functionally fit.
 Here are four that stand out.

 - Social Engagement.
-While you don’t have to work out with an exercise buddy or in a group class, most physical activities will involve some social interaction — even if it’s just saying “hello” as you pass someone on the same walking path.
-Social interactions, even if brief, may boost the immune system and your mood — contributing to an overall sense of well-being and happiness.
+While you don’t have to work out with an exercise buddy or in a group class, most physical activities will involve some social interaction—even if it’s just saying “hello” as you pass someone on the same walking path.
+Social interactions, even if brief, may boost the immune system and your mood—contributing to an overall sense of improved well-being and happiness.